 It can take time to figure out your niche, and it may even change as you blog.
 We initially blogged about our adventures, then transitioned into sharing cost-cutting advice and how-to guides (our blog as you see it now!).

 - What am I passionate about sharing with others?

 - What are my strengths and expertise?

 - What types of blogs do I like and why?

 - What are my interests?
-Some ideas: cooking, hiking, adventure travel, animals, culture, language, food, eco-tourism, luxury travel
+Some ideas: cooking, hiking, adventure travel, culture, food, eco-tourism, luxury travel.

 2. Choose a blog name

 Pick a name,

 any name.
-Rookie mistake.
-Do not just pick a name at random.
+Actually, nope.
+Do not just pick a name at random!
 Choose something that conveys your concept in a few words.

 Some quick tips on choosing a blog name:

 - Make sure it reads cleanly in a URL.
-For instance, “As Sweet As Anything” may sound okay, but assweetasanything.com is not only long, but it begins with the word “ass”.
-Avoid excessive length and ensure it reads well once smushed up in a URL.
+For instance, “As Sweet As Anything” may sound okay, but assweetasanything.com is not only long, but begins with the word “ass”.
+Avoid length and ensure it reads well once smushed up in a URL.
 We recommend Namecheap for registering a domain name, so try a few of your ideas in their search tool to see if they are available.
-(Note: our recommended web host Siteground mentioned below include a free domain name, so if you’re signing up with them, don’t buy the domain name on Namecheap!)
+(Note: our recommended web host Siteground mentioned below include a free domain name, so if you're signing up with them, don't buy the domain name on Namecheap!)